Perspectives // Ageing in Place

 Because while policies may be written at national level and services organised locally, much of the reality of ageing at home is lived out around kitchen tables, phone calls, shared calendars and everyday acts of care.

-A quiet transition is already underway.
+The transition is already underway.

 About the author